What to Expect When the WC2026 Comes to the U.S.

-The 2026 FIFA World Cup is set to be a groundbreaking event as it will be co-hosted by the United States, Canada, and Mexico.
+The 2026 World Cup is set to be a groundbreaking event as it will be co-hosted by the United States, Canada, and Mexico.
 For American fans, it’s an unprecedented opportunity to witness the world’s greatest football tournament live on home soil.
 With 48 teams, 104 matches, and a new tournament format, here’s what you can expect when the World Cup comes to the U.S.

 Host Cities and Stadiums